cake-tech/autoforward-autoconvert/README.md

 `sudo systemctl enable cron.service`

 You're done!
 The cron task will run every 5 minutes, or whatever other duration you specified.

+Trading will not occur if the balance (and thus the trade size) is below the [minimum order size](https://support.kraken.com/hc/en-us/articles/205893708-What-is-the-minimum-order-size-).
+As of 2022-12-07, this is 0.02 XMR and 0.0001 BTC.

 # Credits